slowernews/wisdom-tldr/chapters/chapter_3_action.md

 “A world constructed from the familiar is the world in which there's nothing to learn.”
 In shaping what we see, filter bubbles show us a distorted map and not the terrain

-> *'Life is understood backwards, but must be lived forwards.' -- Kierkegaard*

 > *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

 The first time it breaks, you blame the manufacturer.
 The second time, and every time after that, you blame the repair shop.
 For a repair shop, servicing appliances from a bad vendor can damage your reputation.
 Since then, every time I make an appliance purchase – vacuum cleaner, dishwasher, car – I go to a repair shop.
 They’re always excited to talk to someone who will listen.
 They may even have a used model that will last you for years.

 scheduling free time can make it feel like chores